 No, I’m certain it wasn’t.

-“What the actual mother of fucks?”
+“What the actual mother of all fucks?”
 I hiss, staring at the vacant spot where a man had just been sitting.
 Or had there been a man at all?
 “You’re losing your ever-loving mind, Owen.
-Crazy—you’re going crazy, just like the rest of the people in Seattle.”
+Crazy—you’re going crazy, just like the rest of the people here.”

 Perhaps there’s something in the water.

 Any day now.
 Any day, I’m going to find the Sibyl.
-She’s going to magically appear right next me, and I’m going to say something clever like, “Hey there, I’m Owen, and boy do I have deal for you!”
-And she’s going to look at me with large, shining eyes and thank me for being her hero, her savior.
-Then, she’ll tell me where to find the man I’m looking for, and I’ll tell her the ultimate hiding place.
+She’s going to magically appear right next me, and I’m going to say something clever like, “Hey there, I’m Owen, and boy, do I have deal for you!”
+And she’s going to look at me with large, shining eyes and thank me for being her hero, her savior—because I know a hiding spot where she’ll never be found.
+She’ll tell me where to find the man I’m looking for, and then I’ll tell her the ultimate hiding place.

 And yeah, I’m getting distracted again.